-Occasional solar activity events, such as solar flares, can cause substantial variations in the Earth's field.
+Occasional solar activity events, such as solar flares, can cause substantial variations in the Earth's magnetic field.
 These events can have a stronger amplitude than normal diurnal variations and will be present over a wider frequency range, meaning they can disrupt geophysical survey results.
 NOAA provides more information about geomagnetic storms (NOAA SWPC, 2023).
 Magnetic surveys should not be planned during forecasted geomagnetic storms because the noise generated by these effects will mask or distort the data signal and interfere with navigational accuracy for all instruments due to ionospheric scintillation.
 SpaceWeather.com provides forecast information for geomagnetic storms (Spaceweather.com, 2023).
-Solar activity broadly varies according to an 11-year solar cycle, with the likelihood of extreme geomagnetic storms is essential as they degrade the accuracy of GNSS and interfere with radio communication.
+Solar activity broadly varies according to an 11-year solar cycle, with the likelihood of extreme geomagnetic storms occurring more frequently during specific periods.
+Awareness of geomagnetic storms is essential as they degrade the accuracy of GNSS and interfere with radio communication.